tanzu-end-to-end/tko-workshop/workshop/content/exercises/01-developer-self-service.md

 ## Using Tanzu Mission Control to Provision Workload Clusters and provide Self-service Access

-Once the Management Clusters are created they can be added to Tanzu Mission Control for easier access and visibility.
-A team can be given access to create more workload clusters.
+Once the Management Clusters are created on a given Cloud/Infrastructure, they can be added to Tanzu Mission Control for easier access and visibility.
+A DevOps team can be given access to create more workload clusters.
 Also, Tanzu Mission Control can be used to `Attach` any clusters that were not built using Tanzu Kubernetes Grid.
-These cluster can then be bundles together in `Cluster Groups` to apply common policies.
+These cluster can then be bundled together in `Cluster Groups` to apply common policies.

 - Click on the Tanzu Mission Control Tab, click on `Clusters` from the left hand navigation.
 - Notice Clusters from vSphere, AWS, Azure Google Cloud listed
-- Click on `Cluster Groups` on the left hand Navigation pane, view how different clusters from different cloud Providers can be grouped together.
+- Click on `Cluster Groups`, and click on the group `end-to-end` on the left hand Navigation pane, view how different clusters from different cloud Providers can be grouped together.
 This grouping will help us apply common policies that we will cover in the next chapter.

 ### Create Workload Clusters